mk-fg/incremetal-disk-compare-and-sync/README.rst

-It is useful when source is fast (e.g. local SSD), but destination is either slow (like network or USB-HDD), or has limited write endurance (cloning large partitions between SSDs, for example), as well as some other more specialized use-cases - see below.
+It is useful when source is fast (e.g. local SSD), but destination is either slow (like network or USB-HDD), or has limited write endurance (cloning large partitions/files between SSDs, for example), as well as some other more specialized use-cases - see below.

 .. contents::
   :backlinks: none